Andrés de Urdaneta: Return voyage

 After the Cebu settlement was established, Legazpi determined it was time to attempt a return voyage to New Spain.
 As planned, Urdaneta was the chief advisor and Legazpi's seventeen-year-old grandson, Felipe de Salcedo, was named commander of the San Pedro, their largest ship and the one in best condition to face the difficult trip home.
 Per Urdaneta's recommendation, they left Cebu on 1 June 1565, an ideal time to catch the south-west monsoon winds but avoid the typhoons that occurred later in the season.
 The ship carried a crew of 200 and enough food and water for up to nine months.
 They also loaded a small cargo of spices collected in the Philippines.

 On the first leg of their journey they threaded their way through the dangerous passages of the Philippine archipelago.
 After reaching clear water, the San Pedro sailed northeast to the 38th parallel where the ship encountered favorable westerly winds that carried them across the Pacific.
 The passage was slow but uneventful.
-After considerable debate as to where they were in relation to the cost of North America, they finally spotted Catalina Island on 18 September 1565.
+After considerable debate as to where they were in relation to the coast of North America, they finally spotted Catalina Island on 18 September 1565.
 From there, they followed the coast and reached Acapulco on 8 October 1565, completing a voyage of four months and eight days.
 Most of the crew was suffering from scurvy and only 18 remained strong enough to sail the ship.

 Upon his arrival, Urdaneta was surprised to learn that another ship in their expedition, captained by Alonso de Arellano, had actually beaten them back to New Spain, arriving at Barra de Navidad in Jalisco in August of the same year.
 However, Arellano was suspected of mutiny and desertion and his account of the return voyage was vague and imprecise.
 Urdaneta was ultimately recognized as the pioneer of the return route, based on his detailed notes and his solid reputation as a geographer and navigator.